Skip to content

 Prioritize Energy Over Efficiency

 The default narrative tells us to design for productivity and achievement.
-But productivity without renewal leads to burnout.
+But at what cost?

 Reclaim your time by asking, “What energizes me?
 What sustains me?”
 Think of your life as a garden, not a machine.
 It needs tending, experimenting, and care—not just endless output.